microsoft/DSCEA/docs/pages/mydoc/mydoc_functions_reference.md

 ```

 ### -InputFile
-The file name (full file path) to a text file that contains a list of computers you want to scan.
+The file name (full file path) to a text file that contains a list of computers you want to scan
-Either use the ComputerName paramter or InputFile, DSCEA does not currently support using both.

 ```
 Type: String